Site Map

 Causes

-An "embolus" is a blood clot or a piece of plaque that acts like a clot.
+An "embolus" is a blood clot or a piece of atherosclerotic plaque that acts like a clot.
 The word "emboli" means there is more than one clot or piece of plaque.
 When the clot travels from the site where it formed to another location in the body, it is called an embolism.

 An arterial embolism may be caused by one or more clots.
 The clots can get stuck in an artery and block blood flow.
 The blockage starves tissues of blood and oxygen.
 This can result in damage or tissue death (necrosis).